harshp2008/Notes/content/-- Contribution --/Guides/Markdown, Obsidian and Tools/Latex Guide.md

 ### How latex drawer searches work

-Any word after the initial slash, `\` starts scanning the letters for the name of the function, variable or operator to search for as long as the scanned character is a an alphabet (A - Z) or (a - Z).
+Any word after the initial slash, `\` starts scanning the letters for the name of the function, variable or operator to search for as long as the scanned is a lowercase alphabetical character (a - z).
 The moment it scans a character other than that,  a space, a number, a operator or any other character.
 The scanning is stopped and the word is retrieved.
 The word is then searched for in the drawer and the character or function associated with that is retrieved.

 ### Mathematical Functions